Board of Directors

 David Porter is a seasoned executive who has served as Vice President Human Resources & Organizational Effectiveness for the Iron Ore Company of Canada, a C$2Billion Canadian based Corporation.
 He has also been responsible for Operations, Safety, Health, Sustainable Development, Communications and Community Relations across the mining and steel sectors for over 33 years.
 Mr. Porter has lead the development and execution of business strategy, negotiated landmark agreements with international unions, governments and communities and lead business transformation initiatives.

-Zhou Wei (Wayne) manages the Export Department of HBIS group - a Chinese iron and steel manufacturing conglomerate.
+Zhou Wei (Wayne) is President of HBIS Canada – a strategic partner of Alderon Iron Ore Corp. and a Chinese iron and steel manufacturing conglomerate.
+Prior to his appointment as President, Mr. Zhou served as Manager of the Export Department of HBIS group.
 Mr. Zhou brings with him a vast experience in steel operations and management of iron ore importing and exporting.
 Prior to joining HBIS group, Mr. Zhou worked for Handan Iron & Steel Group Import & Export Co.
-Ltd. - a Chinese state-owned iron and steel enterprise.
+Ltd. – a Chinese state-owned iron and steel enterprise.
 He received training at Channar Mine in western Australia, partly owned and operated by Rio Tinto Iron Ore.
 Mr. Zhou holds an Industry Management Engineering degree from Hebei University of Science and Technology.

 Dr. Andrew Furey